-Open and on schedule-Classes at Gallaudet University, MSSD, and KDES are held as scheduled and all offices are open.
+- Open and on schedule-Classes at Gallaudet University, MSSD, and KDES are held as scheduled and all offices are open. - MSSD/KDES closed-If the University is open on time, the Clerc Center administration will evaluate the conditions and circumstances for both MSSD and KDES separately and make the most appropriate decision for each school.
+There may be days when MSSD is open while KDES is closed.

-- KDES closed-If the University is open on time, the Clerc Center administration will evaluate the conditions and circumstances for both KDES and MSSD separately and make the most appropriate decision for each school.
-There may be days when KDES is closed while MSSD is open. - Late arrival (delayed opening)-Classes are canceled until a specific time. - Early departure-A portion of the daily schedule is canceled. - Gallaudet University closed-All classes at the University, MSSD, and KDES are canceled, and offices are closed for the entire day.
+- Late arrival (delayed opening)-Classes are canceled until a specific time. - Early departure-A portion of the daily schedule is canceled. - Gallaudet University closed-All classes at the University, MSSD, and KDES are canceled, and offices are closed for the entire day.